herasrobert/herasrobert.github.io/Rules/Core_Rules.md

 In order to succeed on a Cover Roll, your roll with any modifiers must be above a 6.

-Note: you always take the highest cover value whether that be from terrain, Actions, Special Rules, or Upgrade.
+You always take the highest cover value whether that be from terrain, Actions, Special Rules, or Upgrade.

-Example: Player 1 used their Mage Squad to cast Fireball and because of Fireballs +2 Power, the Defending unit unit must suceed on a 4+ to defend against the Fireball attack.
-However, between the Mage Squad and the Defending unit is a Forest Terrain Tile that grants a +3 Cover Bonus.
-This means the defending unit can elect to take a Cover Roll intead of a Defense Roll.
-The Cover Roll result to be beat is 6 - 3 = 3+.
+Cover is not impacted by the Power of the attacking units weapon.

 ### Losing Health
-Any d6 from a “injury” roll that is not Protected or saved by Cover counts as a one point loss against the units health.
+Any d6 from a hit roll that is not Defended or saved by Cover counts as a one point loss against the units health.

 Subtract the number of dice from the units Health pool, keep track using paper, counters, or dice themselves.